MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --user USER       Single user to examine in the org --repo REPO       Single repo to examine in the org
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --user USER       Single user to examine in the org --repo REPO       Single repo to examine in the org
 ```